Baker Street and Waterloo Railway: Origin, 1891–93

 The idea of building an underground railway along the approximate route of the BS&WR had been put forward well before it came to fruition at the turn of the century.
-As early as 1865, a proposal was put forward for a Waterloo & Whitehall Railway, powered by pneumatic propulsion.
+As early as 1865, a proposal was put forward for a Waterloo and Whitehall Railway, powered by pneumatic propulsion.
 Carriages would have been sucked or blown a distance of three-quarters of a mile (about 1 km) from Great Scotland Yard to Waterloo Station, travelling through wrought-iron tubes laid in a trench at the bottom of the Thames.
 The scheme was abandoned three years later after a financial panic caused its collapse.
-Sir William Siemens of Siemens Brothers served as electrical engineer for a later abortive scheme, the Charing Cross & Waterloo Electric Railway.
-It was incorporated by an Act of Parliament in 1882 and got as far as constructing a 60 ft stretch of tunnel under the Victoria Embankment before running out of money.
+Sir William Siemens of Siemens Brothers served as electrical engineer for a later abortive scheme, the Charing Cross and Waterloo Electric Railway.
+It was incorporated by an act of Parliament, the Charing Cross and Waterloo Electric Railway Act 1882 (45 & 46 Vict. c. cclv), in 1882 and got as far as constructing a 60 ft stretch of tunnel under the Victoria Embankment before running out of money.

 According to a pamphlet published by the BS&WR in 1906, the idea of constructing the line "originally arose from the desire of a few business men in Westminster to get to and from Lord's Cricket Ground as quickly as possible," to enable them to see the last hour's play without having to leave their offices too early.
 They realised that an underground railway line connecting the north and south of central London would provide "a long-felt want of transport facilities" and "would therefore prove a great financial success."
 They were inspired by the recent success of the City and South London Railway (C&SLR), the world's first deep-tube railway, which proved the feasibility of such an endeavour.
 This opened in November 1890 and carried large numbers of passengers in its first year of operation.